 One of the biggest advantages to using tcpdump is that users are able to save the packets that are captured in a file for further advanced analysis.
 Tcpdump is also useful because it allows users to target it to look for a specific type of traffic that should provide usernames and passwords.

 The tcpdump tool is considered a staple tool that both systems and network administrators alike reach for when they need to examine actual network packets.
 It is one of the best network analysis tools for all information security professionals – especially those who want to have a thorough understanding of TCP/IP.

 To get more information about the tcpdump tool, and to learn to use it, take a look at our How to Use tcpdump tutorial.
-The tutorial is free, and it will provide students with the skills needed to understand and run tcpdump for capturing network traffic.
+The tutorial will provide students with the skills needed to understand and run tcpdump for capturing network traffic.
 Enrolling in the course is easy, simply click on the Register button at the top right corner of this screen to begin.